-After you have chosen your agent, select a power of attorney template that is most relevant to your situation.
+After you have chosen your agent, select and download power of attorney form that is most relevant to your situation.
 Based on your needs, choose ordinary, durable, general, special, springing, or some combination of these.
 You may decide to name more than one agent, each for a different power, so be sure to consider your choices carefully.
 Ensure that the power of attorney template you chose has all the necessary sections completed before signing.

 A power of attorney can be created in different ways, depending on the purpose.
 POA forms must be written and signed.
 A lawyer’s signature is not required.
 Use the following steps for signing power of attorney documents: